 The server shall place all the components of this type as children of the optional outputs container (specified in clause 5.1.4.1 of the present document).

 Each component shall have one child summarizing the result of the validation of one signature.
-The contents of its result major and result minor shall be as specified in [1], with the following difference:
+The contents of its result major and result minor shall be as specified in DSS-X core v2.0 [1], with the following difference:

 If the validation of the reported signature in this component has succeeded (total-passed as specified in [17]), the result major shall have the following value: http://uri.etsi.org/119442/validation/signature/totalpassed and there shall not be any result minor.